 Last year I read Tom Schreiner’s book, Spiritual Gifts: What They Are and Why They Matter.
 It is an easy-to-read, non-technical study on the nature and use of spiritual gifts.
 Schreiner writes from a cessasionist perspective.
-This means means he believes the gifts of apostleship, prophesy, tongues, and healing have ceased and are no longer in use.
+This means means he believes the gifts of apostleship, prophecy, tongues, and healing have ceased and are no longer in use.

 But arguing for whether or not these extraordinary gifts have ceased does not comprise the bulk of the book.
 Rather, Schreiner focuses on the use of spiritual gifts for the building up of the church.
 He helpfully defines all the gifts (teaching, helps, administration, mercy, etc.) while reminding his readers that spiritual gifts do not determine spiritual superiority.
 Nor is the exercise of spiritual gifts necessarily a sign of spiritual maturity.
 Rather, love is the true measure of spiritual maturity (1 Cor 13:1-8).

 In the section, “Think Reasonably about Your Gifts,” Schreiner reflects on Paul’s statement in Romans 12:3: “For by the grace given to me, I tell everyone among you not to think of himself more highly than he should think.
 Instead, think sensibly, as God has distributed a measure of faith to each one.”
 I found this section particularly helpful.
 Schreiner comments,